aws-samples/aws-groundstation-wbdigif-snpp/README.md

 8. Select the Region where you want to launch the instance.
 9. Select Subnets from the left-hand side list.
 10. From the list of subnets see which ones correspond to the availability zones from above.
 You will have to slide the window to the right.
+11. Please note a public subnet in the availability zone - you will deploy the resources into the public subnet.

 ## AWS CloudFormation template deployment